ChimiDEV/microHome/docs/DevDiary.md

 ### Event based communication

 It may not be quite obvious, but every node will have the ability to subscribe to events that will be published (or broadcast) inside the service mesh.
-Therefore I work alot with the [EventEmitter] class.
+Therefore I work a lot with the [EventEmitter] class.
-Every `services` contains beside the named TCP server an internalEventEmitter.
+Every `services` contains beside the named TCP server an internalEventEmitter.\
 My protocol per definition defines the `type` property, which describes what event the payload describes.
 When a package will be received by **any** node of the mesh it checks if it has a [subscribed event handler] for this type.
 If not it'll simply respond with a ['No event handler registered'] message.